Tips for Organizing Your Moodle Course

 Begin with the Quick Start Course Shell

 You may have heard that if you want to organize a closet, it’s a good idea to take everything out and start with a nice clean space.
 The same can be true for organizing a Moodle course.
-The Quick Start Course Shell provides a fully customizable basic framework that includes consistent structure and placeholders for organizing content in each section.
+The Quick Start Course Shell (QSCS) provides a fully customizable basic framework that includes consistent structure and placeholders for organizing content in each section.
 It’s a great way to visualize how you can organize your course if you don’t know where to start.

-• Read the Quick Start Course Shell user guide for more information about the shell, and instructions for using it.
+- Read the Quick Start Course Shell User Guide for more information about the shell, and instructions for using it.

 Include a “Start Here!” section at the beginning

-• Instructor welcome letter and/or video
+- Instructor welcome letter and/or video

-• Course overview page
+- Course overview page

-• Video walkthrough of the Moodle course
+- Video walkthrough of the Moodle course

-• Course documents (syllabus, course map, course schedule, etc.)
+- Links to course documents (syllabus, course map, course schedule, etc.)

-• Practice activities such as an Introduce Yourself forum or Syllabus quiz.
+- Activities such as an Introduce Yourself forum or Syllabus quiz.

 Use short, descriptive titles for sections/modules/topics

 Concise, descriptive titles make it easy for students to navigate to sections on the using the Course Index in Moodle.
 Including dates in titles help students locate current content.
+In the Quick Start Course Shell (see screenshot above), we recommend the following format: “Module # – [Module title] (Start Date – End Date).

 Group items under consistent headings

-The Text and Media Area resource in Moodle can help to separate long lists of items into “chunks” so that learners are able to quickly scan and locate groups of items easily.
-When editing a Text and Media Area resource that is intended to serve as a heading, be sure to use heading styles found in the Moodle editor toolbar to ensure the heading is accessible to assistive technologies such as screen readers.
+When creating a Text and Media Area resource that is intended to serve as a heading, be sure to use heading styles found in the Moodle editor to ensure the heading is accessible to assistive technologies such as screen readers.

 Use descriptive names for resources and activities.